COMMUNITY

 PENSION

-Sworn personnel are enrolled in a police pension and 115 Trust program for retirement.
+Sworn personnel are enrolled in a police pension for retirement.

 RECOGNITION